gravitational/gravity/README.md

 These features also resonated with security-minded teams who need to run applications in environments where _compliance matters_.
-Gravity clusters are always identical and do not allow any configuration drift over time, which allows _cluster designers_ (aka, Devops or SREs) to "publish" clusters that are approved for production and allow multiple teams within the organization to rapidly scale their Kubernetes adoption without having to become security and Kubernetes experts themselves.
+Gravity clusters are always identical and do not allow any configuration drift over time.
+This allows _cluster architects_ (aka, Devops or SREs) to "publish" clusters that are approved for production and allow multiple teams within the organization to rapidly scale their Kubernetes adoption without having to become security and Kubernetes experts themselves.